-Since this is the first year of the Fair since COVID-19, there are a few changes to the Exhibition Hall that will help keep our entrants, volunteers, judges, and all those who will be enjoying the Exhibition Hall safe.
+It's great to be back for another year at the Fair in person.
 The Exhibition Hall will continue to be held indoors.
-However, the hall will be organized for one-way traffic; fairgoers can enjoy the displays by walking in the front door by The Common and exiting through the side door by the Country Store.
-While you can stop to view, explore and enjoy what you see, please move with the line of people through the building without lingering for too long.
-We don't want the building to become overcrowded..
+The hall will be organized for one-way traffic; fairgoers can enjoy the displays by walking in the front door by The Common and exiting through the side door by the Country Store.
+While you can stop to view, explore and enjoy what you see, please move with the line of people through the building.